isomerpages/moe-orchidparksec/_orchidian-engagement/Our Good Stories/Small Gesture, Big Impact: Orchidian’s Compassion Shines.md

 <p>At Orchid Park Secondary School, we strive to develop Compassionate Leaders who make a positive impact on their community.
 Recently, one of our students demonstrated this vision in action through a simple yet meaningful gesture.</p>

-<p>On 10 October 2024, after completing his examinations, Caleb Lim of class Vanda-5 was waiting at a bus stop with his friends.
+<p>On 10 October 2024, after completing his examinations, Caleb Peter Lim of class Vanda-5 was waiting at a bus stop with his friends.
 As his bus arrived, he noticed an elderly lady in her seventies struggling with a trolley.
 Without hesitation, Caleb sprang into action.</p>

 <p>He swiftly helped the woman board the bus, lifting her trolley and assisting her to her seat.
 When asked about his actions, Caleb humbly replied, "It's no big deal."</p>